Monday, March 15, 2021

 Distressed top Christian candidate Susanne Eisenmann (©Ulli Decke/dpa)

-During long periods in the past, the CDU was the governing party in the two states Rhineland-Palatinate and Baden-Württemberg; yesterday, the Christian Democrats had historically bad results of -4.1% and -2.9% resp.
+For long periods in the past, the CDU was the governing party in the two states, Rhineland-Palatinate and Baden-Württemberg; yesterday, the Christian Democrats had historically poor results of -4.1% and -2.9%, respectively.

 This morning on national television: